jasonfilippou/UMDAssignmentTemplates/README.md

 - `include/mymath.tex` contains many macros useful for courses such as *CMSC250, Discrete Mathematics*.
 Those macros help with the formatting of quantifiers, negations, as well as the size of symbols and formatting of formulae.

 - `include/code.tex` contains a specific configuration of the package [`lstlistings`](https://en.wikibooks.org/wiki/LaTeX/Source_Code_Listings), which is a great package for formatting source code in *LaTeX*.
-I am likely to use this in coding-heavy courses such as *CMSC420, Data Structures*.
+Useful  in coding-heavy courses such as *CMSC420, Data Structures*.

 `img/`: A project-specific directory with image files in various common formats (`png`, `gif`, `jpg`, ...).